Glass extensions for terraced homes: FAQs

-Sliding doors will have much less visible profile (or frame) when closed, which some customers believe aesthetically adds more ‘wow factor’.
+Sliding doors will have a much less visible profile when closed, which some customers think adds more ‘wow factor’.
 For example, we have just finished an installation of sliding doors where our client’s house has a stunning view onto Poole Harbour.
 The choice of sliding doors in this case was absolutely the right one.
-In terms of visuals, both options look great, but many customers still prefer the ‘wow’ factor that comes with a good pair of sliding doors.”
+In terms of visuals, both options look great, but many customers still prefer the minimal look of well-designed pair of sliding doors.”

-There are a few major works needed for this kind of extension including:
+Typically major works needed for this kind of extension include:

 - Build a new wall on the boundary between your land and your neighbour’s, on the kitchen side.
 This will require consultation with the owner of your